standard-things/esm/WHY_NEST_IMPORTS.md

-This proposal ultimately aims to influence native implementations, but transpilers have proven effective in validating new syntax and semantics ahead of changes to the language specification.
+This proposal ultimately aims to influence native implementations, but transpilers have proven effective in validating new syntax and semantics before any changes are made to the language specification.
 Since changes to the specification tend to be a prerequisite for native implementations, a transpiler is often the best place to start.

 For that reason, I have implemented a high-fidelity transpiler called [`reify`](https://github.com/benjamn/reify) that implements nested